duthied/Free-Friendika/doc/Addons.md

 Addon names cannot contain spaces or other punctuation and are used as filenames and function names.
 You may supply a "friendly" name within the comment block.
-Each addon must contain both an install and an uninstall function based on the addon/addon name.
+Each addon must contain both an install and an uninstall function based on the addon name.
 For instance "addon1name_install()".
 These two functions take no arguments and are usually responsible for registering (and unregistering) event hooks that your addon will require.
 The install and uninstall functions will also be called (i.e. re-installed) if the addon changes after installation.